Dynamics of Local Elasticity During Training of Neural Nets: Introduction

+Hence there has risen a recognition of an urgent need for a {\em phenomenological} understanding of the process of deep-learning - which can take the form of simple functions that can be computed at any point of the training process to reveal how the current updates on the complex model are influencing the predictions at arbitrary data.
+Thus such probes can be an online diagnostic for training.

-~\\ Separate from the above approaches of proving convergence of neural training, recent works like \cite{he2019local} and \cite{chen2020label} have brought to light an exciting new feature of neural training: that it is ``local".
-The core phenomenon they highlighted can be framed as follows : when a neural network is being trained to classify between say, \textit{cat} and \textit{dog} images, then the algorithm's weight update based on a sampled cat image significantly changes the predictions for other cat images rather than dog images and vice-versa.
+One such proposal is that of ``local elasticity'' that came to light in recent works, \cite{he2019local} and \cite{chen2020label}.
+It reveals an intriguing new feature of neural training, that it is ``local".
+The core phenomenon they highlighted can be framed as follows, that when a neural network is being trained to classify between say, \text{cat} and \text{dog} images, then the algorithm's weight update based on a sampled cat image changes the predictions for other cat images (\textit{intra-class}) much more significantly than dog images (\textit{inter-class}) and vice-versa.

 While the community lacks a complete mathematical framework to capture this phenomenon, as an attempt towards that, the above papers \cite{he2019local} \cite{chen2020label} put forward the following definition of a quantity called $S_{\rm rel}$ - which intuitively measures the fractional change in predictions caused by a S.G.D. update at a data point $\x'$ as opposed to at $\x$, when $\x$ is the sampled data point for computing the stochastic gradient.